ogusarenko/mke-docs/content/docs/configuration/authentication/_index.md

 ## Configuration

-You configure authentication for MKE through the `authentication` section of the MKE configuration file.
+You configure authentication for MKE 4k through the `authentication` section of the `mke4.yaml` configuration file.

 Authentication is always enabled, however, the settings for each of the individual authentication protocols are disabled.
 To enable and install an